simonwjackson/elevate/packages/moonbeam/README.md

 - `--detach`: Detach the stream and run in the background
 - `-h, --help`: Show the help message

-All other options provided will be passed through to `Moonlight`.
+All other options provided will be passed through to [Moonlight](https://moonlight-stream.org).

 ## Development